krijnD/Physically-Grounded-DPO-for-De-Novo-VHH-Antibody-Design/README.md

 Sequences with **no flags** pass the Biology Judge immediately (no folding needed).
 Sequences with **conditional flags** proceed to Phase 2 for structural resolution.

-### Phase 2 — 3D Structure Generation
+### Phase 2 — 3D Structure Generation (via TNP)

-Sequences that need structural evaluation are folded using **NanoBodyBuilder2** (not yet integrated — currently expects pre-folded PDB files).
-The structure is generated once and shared across all judges.
+Non-rejected sequences are folded using **NanoBodyBuilder2** through the **TNP** (Therapeutic Nanobody Profiler) pipeline.
+TNP serves as both the folder and the biophysics analyzer — it folds the sequence and computes all surface metrics (PSH, PPC, PNC, Compactness, CDR lengths) in a single pass.
+The resulting PDB is shared across all judges, enforcing the "Fold Once, Judge Many" principle.

 ### Phase 3 — Multi-Judge Evaluation